Season 1 Season 2

 Now, in terms of nomenclature, the Genome is the total amount of DNA or deoxyribonucleic acid present in the nucleus of every cell, and sometimes outside of it, known as plasmids.
 In any case, DNA is the actual structure that stores the genetic information—or code—necessary for life, and the Genome is the total amount of that code.

-Now, if you’ve ever written computer code you’ll most certainly relate to this: a measly couple of percent difference in the genetic code, when converted into actual letters (or base pairs as they are called), comes out to millions of characters that would need to be randomly altered, without any deleterious effect!
+Now, if you’ve ever written computer code you’ll most certainly relate to this: a measly couple of percent difference in the genetic code, when converted into actual letters (or nucleotide bases as they are called), comes out to millions of characters that would need to be randomly altered, without any deleterious effect!

 Practically-speaking, and if we base our calculations on the widely accepted benchmark setting the human genome to a little over three billion letters, the number of randomly-generated mutations that need to occur will be in the millions.
-But hold on: if, according to an article that Veritas, the Genome company published on July 18, 2017, the real human genome comprises 6.4 billion letters (or base pairs), and not the mere 3.2 billion as was originally determined by the Human Genome Project, then even a one percent difference would yield 64 million letters that would have to be mutated, and in the right sequence—again, at random!
+But hold on: if, according to an article that Veritas, the Genome company published on July 18, 2017, the real human genome comprises 6.4 billion letters (or, once again, nucleotide bases), and not the mere 3.2 billion as was originally determined by the Human Genome Project, then even a one percent difference would yield 64 million letters that would have to be mutated, and in the right sequence—again, at random!

 And forget computer simulations.
 They are not Darwinian because they involve things like: goals (or targets) and memory (or pushdown storage)… oh, and the programmer that’s behind it all.